 So I wrote here about Donald Batesky, the 85-year-old synthetic organic chemist at the University of Rochester who recently published a paper in the Journal of Organic Chemistry.
 He contacted me afterwards, and I ended up talking to him for quite a while about his career, which has been long (clearly!) and varied.
 With his permission, I’m doing an entire blog post just on that – a tour through both his own experiences and through some interesting chemistry as well.

 Working on these and other products, Batesky’s first few months, he says, consisted of hauling 22-liter flasks around a World War II-era lab.
 He was making $88 (about $810 in current dollars) a week, and felt that he really had the jump on many of his old classmates who had gone on for advanced degrees, since he was already earning a living.
-As he got more experience, his boss at the time turned him loose on other projects, and that’s where he made (and introduced as new products) triphenylphosphine/triphenylphosphine oxide work that was the subject of his recent paper.
+As he got more experience, his boss at the time turned him loose on other projects, and that’s where he did the triphenylphosphine/triphenylphosphine oxide work that was the subject of his recent paper.
 TPPO (as mentioned in the JOC paper) was at the time being used by people concentrating uranium ore deposits in Canada and elsewhere (the Canadian government had lifted its ban on private uranium prospecting in 1947).

 This takes things up to about 1960, and over the next fifteen years, Batesky’s main job was answering custom synthesis requests, of which there were no shortage.
 He estimates that he did about 3,000 of these, and as you’d imagine, they ranged over a huge amount of organic chemistry.
 Keep in mind that this was in the days when a literature search was done by hand by leafing through the bound indices of Chemical Abstracts (empirical formula, name, etc.) At this point in our interview, my own experiences finally overlapped with Donald Batesky’s, because that’s just how I had to do it when I started grad school in 1983, so we were able to commiserate about those particular old days, at any rate.
 He used the classic 3×5 index card method to keep up with literature references, and had a file drawer (“I wish to hell I had it now!”) with some eleven thousand cards’ worth of reactions.